theibsi/ibsi-doc/docs/03_Image_features.rst

   <p style="color:grey;font-style:italic;text-align:right">5QB6</p>

 Features from some families may be calculated from, e.g. slices.
-As a consequence, multip le values for the same feature may be computed.
+As a consequence, multiple values for the same feature may be computed.
 These different values should be combined into a single value for many common purposes.
 This process is referred to as feature aggregation.
 Feature aggregation methods depend on the family, and are detailed in